sgchun/nps/README.md

 To run NPS, you need the following set of input files:

 1. **GWAS summary statistics.** NPS supports two summary statistics formats: *MINIMAL* and *PREFORMATTED*.
 Internally, NPS uses PREFORMATTED summary statistics.
 With real data, however, we generally recommend preparing summary statistics in the MINIMAL format and harmonize them with training genotype data using provided NPS scripts.
 This will automatically convert the summary statistics file into the PREFORMATTED format ([step-by-step instruction](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps)).
-   - The MINIMAL format is a tab-delimited text file with the following seven or eight columns:
+   - The MINIMAL format is a *tab-delimited* text file with the following seven or eight columns:
      - **chr**: chromosome number.
-NPS expects only chromosomes 1-22.
+NPS expects only chromosomes 1-22. *Only chromosome numbers are expected.*
      - **pos**: base position of SNP.
      - **a1** and **a2**: alleles at each SNP in any order.
      - **effal**: effect allele.
 It should match either a1 or a2 allele.